ArtskydJ/node-sox-stream/README.md

 # Why

 The other implementations I found felt klunky to use.
 This module implements a streaming interface.
-(If you don't know how to use streams, I recommend reading the [stream handbook](https://github.com/substack/stream-handbook).)
+(If you don't know how to use streams, I recommend reading the [stream handbook][stream-handbook].)

 # Examples